 Airlines with direct flights from Australia: Fiji Airways, Air New Zealand, or Virgin Australia offer some direct flights but many go via Nadi.

-All of these options are only a short flight from Australia and make perfect quick getaways.
+All of these Pacific Islands to visit from Australia are only a short flight away and make perfect quick getaways.